 Although North Carolina administers high school end-of-course exams in several subjects, none of these tests are administered to all high school students; instead, the state uses a formula combining results from multiple tests to determine adequate yearly progress for high schools.
 For that reason, the tables and figures below do not include any data for the high school level.
 At the elementary and middle school levels, comparable test data are available from 2003 through 2007 in reading.
+North Carolina administered new tests in reading at the elementary and middle school levels, so comparable test data are only available from 2003 through 2007.
+For this reason, these data are not included in the national summary counts in CEP's report on achievement trends.
 In math, comparable data are available for only three years, 2006 through 2008, the minimum span needed to discern a trend.